 For my Facebook page, I’m not sure how many people are people I don’t know vs friends who have liked my page.
 However, I decided to go to ham on the invite button and invite everyone on my friend’s list, which has helped me from 138 to 142-page likes.
 I think a handful of those likes have clicked to view my website at some point.

-I've mostly been sharing my newsletter posts instead of my blog posts on Facebook, which means most views won't actually be coming from here unless they click on about section which most users won't do.
+I’ve mostly been sharing my newsletter posts instead of my blog posts on Facebook.
+This means most views won’t actually be coming from here unless they click on about section which most users won’t do.

 How I use my Twitter profile